NateDuff/PipelinesAsCode/README.md

 Get-Command -Module PipelinesAsCode
 ```

-## Getting Started (Full Project Installation)
+## Getting Started - Full Project
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [Module Use Only](#Getting-Started-(Module-use-only)) section for notes on how to use the module on a live system.
+See [Module Only](#Getting-Started---Module-only*) section for notes on how to use the module on a live system.

 ### Installing
 Step by step instructions for how to install this project and the required dependencies to your local machine